kit-data-manager/auth-service/README.md

 ## How to build

-In order to build this module you'll need:
+In order to build this microservice you'll need:

 * Java SE Development Kit 8 or higher